Triggering Alfred in Remote Access Apps26 Aug 2023

 My macro actually also does an extra check when triggering and will start Alfred locally if it happens to have been quit (or crashed) for some reason utilising a little bit of AppleScript.

-tell application "Alfred 4" activate search end tell
+tell application "Alfred 4"

 This interception of keystrokes only in a specific set of circumstances circumstances is a great little automation option, and it wasn’t until I started looking at my problem from an entirely different perspective that this approach came into focus for me.
 If you find yourself down a rabbit hole with no way forward, it is always worth looking at it from the opposite side and see if there’s a different path that could be taken to join things up.